A compassionate approach to meaningful change.

 Other experience

-It is important that I give back to my community.
-So, together with my private clients, I have worked as a volunteer in several local charities, including Riverside Counselling Service (as both a volunteer Counsellor and as Clinical Director/CEO) and with Cruse Bereavement Care, The Listening Centre and Shout, a 24-hour text line.
-I also have experience working in the NHS treating clients with co-occuring long term health conditions.
-I am currently volunteering with the Human Animal Welfare Alliance (HAWA) to provide much needed psychological support to individuals working in the animal welfare sector.
+I have worked as a volunteer in several local charities, including Riverside Counselling Service (as both a volunteer Counsellor and as Clinical Director/CEO), Cruse Bereavement Care, The Listening Centre and Shout, a 24-hour text line.
+I also have experience working in the NHS treating clients with co-occurring long-term health conditions.

 Professional memberships

-I am a member of the British Association of Counselling & Psychotherapy (BACP) and a Graduate Member of the British Psychological Society (BPS).
+I am a member of the Health & Care Professions Council (HCPC) and a Graduate Member of the British Psychological Society (BPS).
 I abide by their ethics and code of conduct and am fully insured.

 Want to get started?
 Book your free 15-min introductory call now.